 The Medical Research Council (MRC) has led the development of the UK DRI since November 2015 with a £190 million commitment and operations support.
-The charities Alzheimer’s Society and Alzheimer’s Research UK joined as founding partners in early 2016, each contributing a further £50 million to the institute.
+The charities Alzheimer’s Society and Alzheimer’s Research UK joined as founding partners in early 2016, each contributing a further £50 million to the Institute.
+The UK DRI wouldn't exist without the generous support of several organisations and individuals through our charity partners and host universities.
+We are fortunate to receive many donations and every pound goes to helping our researchers in conquering dementia.

 The Medical Research Council is at the forefront of scientific discovery to improve human health.
 Founded in 1913 to tackle tuberculosis, the MRC now invests taxpayers’ money in some of the best medical research in the world across every area of health.
 Thirty-one MRC-funded researchers have won Nobel prizes in a wide range of disciplines, and MRC scientists have been behind such diverse discoveries as vitamins, the structure of DNA and the link between smoking and cancer, as well as achievements such as pioneering the use of randomised controlled trials, the invention of MRI scanning, and the development of a group of antibodies used in the making of some of the most successful drugs ever developed.
 Today, MRC-funded scientists tackle some of the greatest health problems facing humanity in the 21st century, from the rising tide of chronic diseases associated with ageing to the threats posed by rapidly mutating micro-organisms.
 The MRC is now part of UK Research and Innovation (UKRI).